 There has been a serious explosion of entrepreneurship and I am loving it.
 A huge movement of power, goal setting and success is currently taking place and taking everyone along for the ride.
 From huge success stories to that of Chip and Joanna Gaines, to those people taking their talents and opening their own Etsy stores.
 Success takes serious commitment; author Angela Buckworth even took the time to study just what it is that makes people who succeed different from those who don’t.
-She write all about it in her book, Grit: The Power of Passion and Perseverance.
+She writes all about it in her book, Grit: The Power of Passion and Perseverance.
 Today I want to take a look at specifically what women are doing to stand out in the wide world of business, how they are turning their passions into paychecks and what struggles they went through to get there.

 A lot of people believe that you cannot create a career from your passions.
 However, people who begin their own businesses usually feel extreme passion toward some thing or some idea that they have.

 This is crucial, because when things get hard, you have got to be able to remind yourself of just how much passion you have to make this dream true.
 The funny thing is, sometimes other people have to make you aware of this passion.

 “I’ve always been into makeup and love doing it.
 I started with doing my makeup and posting random pictures online and then it turned into people asking me to do their makeup for their weddings.” – Cortney

 One of the best books I have ever read that can help you sort out your natural talents in order to find what types of careers might be right for you is, StrengthsFinder 2.0.
 Each book is designed to be detailed to each reader.
 I am a very self aware person, but as silly as it sounds, a lot of my strengths, I never realized were actually strengths.
 This book helped show me that my love for learning was actually a huge strength.
 Go figure.